 Dementia is caused when the brain is damaged by diseases, such as Alzheimer’s disease or a series of strokes.
 Different types of dementia affect the brain at different rates and in different ways, but other things like someone's personal circumstances, the people around them and the environment in which they live, will affect their experience of dementia.

 Dementia progresses in a way that is unique to each individual.
 The specific symptoms that someone with dementia experiences will depend on the parts of the brain that are damaged and the disease that is causing the dementia.
-The most common is Alzheimer's but this isn’t the only one as diseases also include vascular dementia, dementia with Lewy Bodies and Pick disease.

 Is dementia just part of getting old?